Apidcloud/scarlett-watson/README.md

 1. Create an account over https://www.ibm.com/watson/developer/ and generate credentials to Speech to Text service
 2. Create a `.env` file within the project folder and add the credentials through `SPEECH_TO_TEXT_API_KEY` and `SPEECH_TO_TEXT_URL` variables.

-    Alternatively, you can go to `server.js` lines `25` and `45` and replace the values accordingly.
+    Alternatively, you can go to `api/index.js` and replace the values accordingly.
 3. `$ yarn start` to run express server
 4. Open [localhost:4000](http://localhost:4000) in the browser
-5. Clicking `Activate` button (when enabled) should now ask for your permission to use the microphone and render the output accordingly
+5. Clicking `Activate` button (when enabled) should now ask for your permission to use the microphone and render the output accordingly.

 ## Credits